cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough Builder Design Pattern Demo**
   - This is a _creational_ pattern
-  - This pattern lets us construct objects without having to explicitly code the object
+  - This pattern lets us construct objects without having to code the object explicitly
   - To make this pattern work, specify a type and content of an object that JavaScript recognizes
-  - The purpose is to seperate the objects construction from it's representation to make creating common objects easier and more efficient
+  - The purpose is to separate the construction of the object from it's representation to make creating common objects easier and more efficient

 ```jsx
 // Builder Pattern Demo Start \\